oracle/terraform-provider-oci/website/docs/d/certificates_management_certificate_authorities.html.markdown

 	* `version_number` - The version number of the CA.
 * `defined_tags` - Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - A brief description of the CA.
+* `external_key_description` - For externally managed CAs, a description of the externally managed key.
+Avoid entering confidential information.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The OCID of the CA.
 * `issuer_certificate_authority_id` - The OCID of the parent CA that issued this CA. If this is the root CA, then this value is null.